gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Protected Data Chunk Transmission {#data-sending}

-When the DTLS Chunk state machine hasn't reached the VALIDATION state, DTLS 1.3 SHALL perform key management in-band, thus the DTLS chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.
+When the DTLS Chunk state machine hasn't reached the VALIDATION state, DTLS 1.3 MAY perform key management in-band, thus the DTLS chunk Handler will receive plain control and DATA chunks from the SCTP chunk handler.

 When DTLS Chunk has reached the VALIDATION and PROTECTED state, the DTLS chunk handler will receive control chunks and DATA chunks